 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Keeping your dog’s ears clean should be part of your normal grooming routine.
+Keeping your dog’s ears clean should be part of his normal grooming routine.
 Some breeds like cocker spaniels and other breeds with floppy ears do need more ear cleaning, but all dogs should have their ears cleaned.
+A homemade dog ear cleaner made of 2 parts of distilled water with 1 part of the white vinegar is a good option.

 Dirty ears can cause painful ear infections.
 While they are an annoyance for humans, dog ear infections can leave your pup with permanent hearing loss.
+This is why I always make sure to be on top of my dogs’ grooming.
 Clean your dog’s ears regularly and your best friend should stay healthy for years to come.

 Cleaning Your Pup’s Ears

 However, if your dog already has an ear infection, any cleaning you do will not help.
-You can not clear up an ear infection on your own.
+You can not clear up chronic ear infections on your own.
 Be sure you start off by taking your dog to the vet to check for ear infections.

 Once you know your dog is clear, you can start up your new ear cleaning routine.
 Pet parents should know how to clean dog ears—it is very simple so long as you follow some basic steps.